51 % Attack

 A type of software used by cryptocurrency with the sole purpose of testing changes while not affecting the overall functioning of the main blockchain.

-Threshold Signatures Scheme (TSS) removes the burden of the single atomic private key and splits the responsibility between multiple parties.
-Each of the parties generates its own secret and uses this secret to distributively sign a transaction without revealing the secret to the other parties.
+Threshold Signatures Scheme (TSS) removes the burden of the single private key and splits the responsibility between multiple parties.
+Each of the parties has their own key share (secret) and uses it to distributively sign a transaction without revealing data to the other parties.

 The short version name of the coin on the trading platform (i.e BNB).